-Today marks the 90th anniversary of women winning the right to vote in the United States.
+Today marks the 90th anniversary of women's suffrage in the United States.
 While some states had allowed women to vote conditionally, it wasn’t until the passing of the 19th amendment to the U.S. Constitution on this date in 1920 that women throughout the country could enjoy the same political rights as their male counterparts.

 During the 18th and 19th centuries, a few places — such as Sweden, France and the colonial Americas — had sporadically allowed women to conditionally vote in local elections.
 In 1893, New Zealand became the first self-governing nation to grant women the right to vote, followed closely by Australia in 1902.
 The United States, Canada, England and many other countries did not follow suit until shortly after World War I.